-The main motivation for hate incidents was Religion (44%) followed by Race/Ethnicity/National origin (39%), and Sexual Orientation/Gender Identity (15%) and 2% were targeted for more than one motive.
+The main motivation for hate incidents was Religion (44%) followed by Race/Ethnicity/National Origin (39%), Sexual Orientation/Gender Identity (15%), and 2% targeted for more than one motive.

-Similar to our hate crime data, of the 44% of hate incidents due to Religion, the Jewish community was the primary target at 65% followed by 31% of the incidents targeting the Muslim community (31%), as seen in Figure 4 on page 6
+Similar to our hate crime data, of the 44% of hate incident cases motivated by Religion, the Jewish community was the primary target at 65% followed by the Muslim community (31%), as seen in Figure 4 on page 6.

-Of the 39% of hate incidents motivated due to Race/Ethnicity/National Origin, 51% were Anti-Black followed by Anti-Hispanic(13%) and Anti-Multiple Races (13%), as seen in Figure 5 on page 6.
+Of the 39% of hate incident cases motivated by Race/Ethnicity/National Origin, 51% were Anti-Black followed by Anti-Hispanic (13%) and Anti-Multiple Races (13%), as seen in Figure 5 on page 6.

-Of the hate incident cases reported motivated by Sexual Orientation/Gender Identity, 68% of the cases were Anti-Gay followed by Anti-Female (14%), Anti-Lesbian (9%), and Anti-LGBT in general (9%).
+Of the hate incident cases reported motivated by Sexual Orientation/Gender Identity, 68% of the cases were Anti-Gay (68%) followed by Anti-Female (14%), Anti-Lesbian (9%), and Anti-LGBT in general (9%).

-Hate Incident by Location & Offense
+Hate Incidents by Location & Offense